TSCMC/TSCMC.github.io/areas/kurageshima.md

 ## Nozomigaoka

 のぞみヶ丘/노조미가오카<br>
+Nozomigaoka, which literally translates to "Hill of Hope," is a hill on the "mainland" to the west of Kurageshima.
-Nozomigaoka is a small village to the west of Kurageshima that is administered by the Floating Moonlight City as a colony.<br>
+There is a small village of the same name at the base of the hill, administered by the Floating Moonlight City as a colony.
-Its name translates to "Hill of Hope," and it is an artificial village constructed by Floating Moonlight City as a part of the Kurageshima development plan.<br>
-The villagers living in Nozomigaoka come from the Ministry of Love.
+Being an artificial village constructed by Floating Moonlight City as a part of the Kurageshima and Nozomigaoka development plan, the villagers living in Nozomigaoka come from the Ministry of Love.<br>
+The southern slopes and the peak of the hill is used as tree-planting grounds for Lacon Forestry, which supplies much of the timber used in the construction of Floating Moonlight City.<br>

 ## Railway Stations in Kurageshima and Nozomigaoka

+- Lacon Forestry
 - Kurageshima
 - Nozomigaoka